hadv/vito/README.md

-# Vim Safe App
+# Minimalist Safe{Wallet}

+Minimalist Safe{Wallet} is a secure and efficient application designed to interact with Safe{Wallet} through a minimalist command-line interface.
+It provides a streamlined experience for managing your Safe{Wallet} transactions and operations.

 ## Description
-Vim Safe App is a secure and efficient application designed to enhance your Vim experience.
+Minimalist Safe{Wallet} is a secure and efficient application designed to enhance your Safe{Wallet} experience.
 It provides various features to ensure your work is safe and your productivity is maximized.

 ## Installation
-To install Vim Safe App, follow these steps:
+To install Minimalist Safe{Wallet}, follow these steps:
 1. Clone the repository:
     ```sh
     git clone https://github.com/yourusername/vim-safe-app.git